List of banks in the United Kingdom: UK banks

-Asset size
+Total assets

 This table ranks banking entities registered in the United Kingdom based on their consolidated total assets as of the latest available financial data from 2024 through Q1 2025.
 The rankings are based solely on the size of UK-registered bank entities and may include the asset contributions of overseas branches that form part of the same UK-registered legal entity.